-As non-designated heritage assets of modest aesthetic, historic and evidential interest, Newhouse Farm are of low heritage value and the current, immediate setting of the buildings, as well as views to the south, make a medium contribution to the heritage significance.
-Generally the New House area of the application site contributes positively to the rural setting and sense of open farmland in the wider surroundings.
+As non-designated heritage assets, Newhouse Farm are of low heritage value and the current, immediate setting of the monument, as well as views to the south, make a medium contribution to the heritage significance.
+Generally the New House area of the application site contributes to the sense of open farmland in the wider surroundings.
 The development proposals may result in negative changes, in particular by acting to overshadow and isolate the farm due to the potential proximity of development, and by introducing light spill and changes the skyline in views along the lane, and potentially from views out of the farmyard and garden.
-The proposals will also change the character of the area from rural to semi-rural in nature.
 While views to the application site are of lesser importance than views to the south, the potential proximity of the scheme could be substantially intrusive into the setting and context of the asset; therefore the scheme is considered to result in up to a moderate negative impact, resulting in an unmitigated minor adverse significance of effect.

-10.3.5 Cole Street Farmhouse
+10.3.4 Cole Street Farmhouse

 Cole Street Farmhouse and Farm is located along the northern side Cole Street Lane, and is separated from the application site by a small stream to the north, and a field and area of rough ground, seemly used as a builder's yard, to the west.
 The farm is recorded on the East Stour tithe map (1841), with the main farmhouse located within the southwest of a triangular plot, accompanied by two rectangular buildings to the east and west.
 By the time of the 1st and 2nd Ordnance Survey maps of the area (Dorset Sheet III published 1886 and 1902 respectively), further buildings had been erected, including a longer range of buildings, presumably agricultural barns to the north of the farmhouse, and three further ranges to the east, with the buildings using the available space to form an irregular shaped enclosed area.
 By the 1st edition, the farmhouse also seems to have been expanded to the south with the addition of a porch and possibly buttresses.
 The main farmhouse is of stone construction, and faces to the south and away from the application site, separated from the lane by a low stone wall.
 The various barns to the rear (north) of the farmhouse appear to have been converted to a range of residential and office spaces, with some historic elements still visible.
-Cole Street farmhouse is considered to form a non-designated heritage asset of moderate aesthetic, historic and evidential value.
+Cole Street farmhouse is considered to form a non-designated heritage asset.